Ian Hamilton (British Army officer): Gallipoli campaign

 In March 1915, Lord Kitchener appointed Hamilton, aged 62, to the command of the Allied Mediterranean Expeditionary Force, with orders to gain control of the Dardanelles straits from the Ottoman Empire and to capture Constantinople.
 While a senior and respected officer, perhaps more experienced in different campaigns than most, Hamilton was considered too unconventional, too intellectual, and too friendly with politicians to be given a command on the Western Front.
 Hamilton was not given a chance to take part in planning the campaign.
 Intelligence reports on the Ottoman Empire's military defensive capacity were poor and underestimated its strength.
 While the high command of the Greek Army, which possessed far more detailed knowledge of the Ottoman Empire's military capacity, warned Kitchener that a British Expeditionary Force entering the Eastern Mediterranean theatre would require 150,000 troops to capture Gallipoli, Kitchener concluded that a force of 70,000 men would be adequate to overpower any defensive garrison there.

 The plan to take control of the Dardanelles and open a new front in the war had been considered in various forms since 1914.
 In November of that year, ships from the Royal Navy had shelled its outer forts, causing the magazine at Seddülbahir castle to explode.
 In December 1914, a Royal Navy submarine entered the channel and sank the Turkish warship Mesudiye at Çanakkale.
 These early experiences raised in Kitchener's mind the prospect of an easy victory for a more ambitious operation, but as a consequence of them, the Turks had set about laying sea-mines in the straits to interdict Allied ships approaching again and strengthened the forts guarding its approaches.
-On 3 January 1915, the British First Sea Lord, Admiral Sir John Fisher, presented a plan to the British Government for a joint naval and army attack, utilizing 75,000 troops, but only on the proviso that it could be launched with little delay.
+On 3 January 1915, the British First Sea Lord, Admiral Sir John Fisher, presented a plan to the British Government for a joint naval and army attack, utilising 75,000 troops, but only on the proviso that it could be launched with little delay.
 By 21 January 1915, Fisher wrote privately to Admiral Sir John Jellicoe that he could not approve the plan unless 200,000 men were available to carry it through.
 Winston Churchill, as First Lord of the Admiralty, had initially suggested in September 1914 that the operation would need the support of only 50,000 men, a strength of just over two British Army divisions.